 Congratulations!
 You’ve completed the 5-day focus challenge.
 Now tune in tomorrow to find out how you can win one of the awesome prizes we mentioned in the kickoff.

-(And if you want more actionable information, we have a new presentation coming up where we dive deeper into creating your ideal future…faster.
+(And if you want more actionable information, we have a new webinar coming up on Tuesday, Nov 14, where we dive deeper into creating your ideal future…faster.
 Here’s the link to check it out.)

 How Productive Are You?